dezyne/community/substatemachine_Dezyne2_5_x/README.md

 Some processing might take place in the high level state machine and then be continued in the SSM before control is passed back
 * an exit of the SSM is captured in the high level state machine which might do some postprocessing
 * result values can be passed from a SSM to a higher level state machine by means of variables
-* by default the SSM retains the value of the state variable between activations (deep).
-In the example the SSM state variable is initialized on entry of the SSM and redundantly also on exit (shallow).
+* by default the SSM retains the value of the state variable between activations (deep history).
+In the example the SSM state variable is initialized on entry of the SSM and redundantly also on exit (shallow history).
 In other words the designer has full control over the choice for deep/shallow state behaviour.

 ## Due to the fact there is no explicit syntax this example also shows some limitations: